-Tyson Fury just knocked Deontay Wilder out in the 7th round after an aggressive masterclass
+Tyson Fury finished Deontay Wilder in the 7th round after an aggressive masterclass

 - Visit Business Insider’s homepage for more stories.

-LAS VEGAS – Tyson Fury just knocked Deontay Wilder out in the seventh round after an aggressive masterclass.
+LAS VEGAS – Tyson Fury stopped Deontay Wilder in the seventh round after an aggressive masterclass.

 Both fighters made grand entrances.
-Wilder’s mask and costume alone cost him $60,000, according to the LA Times, and Fury also spared no expense with his outfit, or entrance, as he was carried to the ring on a throne – the Gypsy King had arrived.
+Wilder’s mask and costume alone cost him $60,000, according to the LA Times.
+Fury also spared no expense with his outfit or entrance: He was carried to the ring on a throne – the Gypsy King had arrived.

-These two giants, 6-foot-7 for the American and 6-foot-9 for the Brit, represent a new breed of heavyweight.
-Not only do they possess their own specialist skill – for Wilder, it is absurd punching power in his right hand and for Fury, it is extraordinary, if unconventional, ability – but they are also ushering in a new era of intense interest in boxing’s glamour division.
+The two giants, the 6-foot-7 American and 6-foot-9 Brit, represent a new breed of heavyweight.
+Not only do they possess their own specialist skill – for Wilder, it’s absurd punching power in his right hand, and for Fury, it’s extraordinary, if unconventional, ability – they are also ushering in a new era of intense interest in boxing’s glamour division.

 A thriving heavyweight scene is good for the sport of boxing.
-And at the MGM Grand Garden Arena in Las Vegas on Saturday, February 22, the travelling British fans, who had been bellowing songs all week, made it feel like a significant fight week in the combat calendar.
+At the MGM Grand Garden Arena in Las Vegas on Saturday, the traveling British fans, who had been bellowing songs all week, made it feel like a significant fight week in the combat calendar.

 And it was.
 It was massive.